2022 Atlanta Falcons season: Week 16: at Baltimore Ravens

+With this loss, coupled with wins by the New Orleans Saints and Carolina Panthers, the Falcons were eliminated from postseason contention.

 Week 17: vs. Arizona Cardinals

 Week 18: vs. Tampa Bay Buccaneers

 Despite this game having no playoff implications for either team, the Falcons beat the Buccaneers 30-17, officially getting the franchise's first ever victory against Tom Brady.
 The game featured several milestones for the Falcons rookie class.
 Quarterback Desmond Ridder threw his first (and second) career touchdown pass, running back Tyler Allgeier passed the 1,000 yard rushing mark while setting the franchise rookie record, and wide receiver Drake London passed tight-end Kyle Pitts for the most receptions by a rookie in franchise history.
-Following their victory and the rest of the Week 18 results, the Falcons secured the 8th spot in the 2023 NFL Draft.
+Following their victory and the rest of the Week 18 results, the Falcons secured the 8th spot in the 2023 NFL draft.